scottweaver/ruby-sapjco/README.md

 # How do I use it?

-Well, it ruby-sapjco is in very early alpha, though it is able to call SAP RFCs and retun data.
+Well, it ruby-sapjco is in very early alpha, though it is able to call SAP RFCs and return data.
 The configuration needs to be improved.
 For now, take a look at the spec file to get an idea how to use it.